-Many household and garden plants can result in life threatening situations if your pet consumes them.
+Many plants can result in life threatening situations if your pet consumes them.
 In this article the most common South African plants are discussed.

 3. Delicious Monster and Elephant Ears contain calcium oxalate crystals.
 When an animal chews on this plant, the sharp crystals become embedded in the mucous membranes of their mouth and tongue causing severe pain and irritation.
 The dog will show excessive drooling, difficulty swallowing and vomiting.

 4 The Chinkerinchee, Star of Bethlehem, or Tjienkerintjee is a beautiful plant, which is highly toxic to dogs and cats.
 When dogs dig out and chew the bulb, they can become poisoned.
 Animals can also consume the water in which the cut flower has stood.
 The pet can show severe diarrhoea, vomiting, ataxia and even blindness.

 5 Syringa berry tree (Melia azederach) also called Chinese Berry or Syringa berry tree.
 The berries contain highly toxic meliatoxins, which can cause severe nervous system affects.
 Symptoms to watch out for are restlessness, muscle trembling, vomiting, diarrhoea, respiratory distress, seizures and even death.

 6 Cannabis Sativa, is also called as “dagga or Marijuana” .This plant is harmful to dogs and cats.
 Animals will often eat the plant or even eat the butt of a Marijuana cigarette.
 Symptoms that your pet can show are depression, incoordination, vomiting, increased respiration rate and tremors.
 Always tell the vet if your pet was exposed.